 Eau Terre Environnement Research Centre

-Located in downtown Quebec City, the Centre has some 200 students enrolled in its graduate and postgraduate programs.
-Each year the Centre welcomes about 20 postdoctoral researchers.
-Each student is part of a research team and plays an active role in finding solutions to the problems facing our world.
+Located in downtown Québec City, the Centre has around 200 students enrolled in its graduate and postgraduate programs and welcomes about 20 postdoctoral researchers annually.
+Each student is part of a research team and plays an active role in finding solutions to the challenging problems our world faces.

-Research Equipment and Facilities
+Research equipment and facilities